donnatchris/minishell-42/README.md

 - Parentheses `()` for command grouping.
 - Wildcards `*` for filename expansion.

+### Minishell and Memory Leaks
+It is crucial to carefully handle memory leaks and file descriptor closures in a project like Minishell.
+The Makefile includes two options to help monitor leaks:

+**On macOS**: The compilation automatically uses the fsanitize tool.
+However, be aware that fsanitize is far less precise than valgrind.

+**On Linux**: The Makefile includes a make val rule that runs the program under valgrind, while ignoring leaks caused by the readline() function using the valgrind.sup suppression file.

 ## SOME COMMANDS YOU CAN USE:

 compile the program and suppress the .o files: